primatejs/primate/docs/guide/components.md

 ```

 The `view` handler will use the `pages/app.html` to render a full HTML page,
-replacing `%body` with the component's contents.
+replacing `%body%` with the component's contents.
 If `pages/app.html` doesn't
 exist, Primate will use a default fallback.

 ```html caption=pages/app.html